-Golden rule as a modification of literal rule
+The golden rule as a modification of the literal rule

 The Golden Rule of Construction is a doctrine, which must be applied with great care, remembering that judges may be fallible in this question of absurdity and in any event it must not be applied so as to result in twisting language into a meaning, which it cannot bear.

-Max –well describes the so called golden rule as a modification of literal rule.
-Interpretation leads to certain absurdity or unreasonable result, it is permissible to interpret the provision of statute in a manner so as to lead to a reasonable practicable result .
+Maxwell describes the so-called golden rule as a modification of the literal rule.
+Interpretation leads to certain absurdity or unreasonable results, it is permissible to interpret the provision of the statute in a manner so as to lead to a reasonably practicable result.

-Literal construction is not prohibited if it better express the intention of the legislature .the language of statute may be varied or modified to avoid absurdity or repugnance where the grammatical construction leads to such absurdity or anomaly (irregularity )
+Literal construction is not prohibited if it better expresses the intention of the legislature.the language of the statute may be varied or modified to avoid absurdity or repugnance where the grammatical construction leads to such absurdity or anomaly (irregularity )